LSSTDESC/ImageProcessingPipelines/workflows/srs/README.md

 ## Pipeline

-The step by step instruction to run the pipeline are for now kept [here](https://github.com/LSSTDESC/ImageProcessingPipelines/wiki/Step-by-step-instructions-for-initial-cross-check-of-DM-DC2).
-After validation, each step is incrementaly added to the pipeline.
+The step by step instructions to run the pipeline are described [here](https://github.com/LSSTDESC/ImageProcessingPipelines/wiki/Step-by-step-instructions-for-initial-cross-check-of-DM-DC2).
+After validation, each step has been incrementaly added to the pipeline to build the tasks mentioned below.

-## Incremental data processing
+### Incremental data processing

-### Procedure

 We are now running in a incremental mode, which means that when more data will become available to process (the remaining data of Run1.2p for instance), we will be able to increment on what has been already done.
 To do so, 5 separated tasks are being used:

 - `DC2DM_1_INGEST`, for data ingestion;
 - `DC2DM_2_PROCESS`, to run `processEimage`;